Triumph Tiger 800 XCX and XRX Adventure & Touring

 But I was wrong.
 That evening, the sky opened up in earnest and the rain never really let up for the next ten days.
 That, basically, was the story of our ride – a very wet ride!

 Anuj and I had decided to ride to all the international borders that North East India shares with China, Bangladesh, Myanmar and Bhutan.
 Most of the places that we wanted to travel would have hilly terrain, and a large portion of the route would have very bad roads.
 So the steeds of our choice were the Triumph Tiger XCX and XRX.
-I’m naturally inclined towards adventure or dual-purpose bikes, and so I choose the XCX while Anuj felt more comfortable on the XRX.
+I’m naturally inclined towards adventure or dual-purpose bikes, and so I chose the XCX while Anuj felt more comfortable on the XRX.

 The early morning sky looked brilliant over Siliguri, as we rode out towards Gangtok.
 About 40 kilometres out of the city, we hit the hills and our grins widened many notches.
-Riding in the hills is always fun, and with the Tiger the fun quotient goes up manifold.
+Riding in the hills is always fun, and with the Tiger, the fun quotient goes up manifold.

 Triumph Tiger

 As we crossed the Teesta bridge, I saw monkeys of all sizes line up on both sides of the road.
-We stopped for a moment at a seemingly monkey free stretch for a picture and a smoke, but the monkeys appeared out of nowhere.
+We stopped for a moment at a seemingly monkey-free stretch for a picture and smoke, but the monkeys appeared out of nowhere.
 Anuj got busy with the camera and the monkeys got busier with the rain cover of his camera bag, and in no time there were huge tears visible.
 We found out later in the day that they had done their job well, and rendered our rain cover useless.

-Gangtok is about 150 kilometres from Siliguri, and, as the road winds up the hills, the roaring Teesta river kept us company for much of the way.
+Gangtok is about 150 kilometres from Siliguri, and, as the road winds up the hills, the roaring Teesta River kept us company for much of the way.
 By the time we rode into Gangtok, it was past 4 O’clock – and since the tourism office was closed for the day, we made our way to the Rumtek Monastery.
 The old monk, who predicted the rain, showed us around, and as we prepared to leave, dark clouds started rolling in – fast.

 We barely made it into the hotel before the rain started in a torrent.
 It rained through the night, and in the morning we had to take a taxi to the tourism office to procure our permit for Nathu La (Pass).
 Our worst fears were confirmed, as they informed us that there was a massive landslide on the way to Nathu La.